drodriguezSRL/spadSim/README.md

 - [ ] save_rgb flag
 - [ ] crop SPADs to match resolution
 - [ ] no rgb_fps input, use video's own fps not default
-- [ ] can photon flux estimation be improved?
+- [ ] implement radiometric model for photon flux estimation instead of rgb_photons